redis/redis-doc/commands/zintercard.md

 @return

-@integer-reply: the number of elements in the result intersection.
+@integer-reply: the number of elements in the resulting intersection.

 @examples